refined-github/refined-github/readme.md

 <table>
 	<tr>
 		<th width="50%">
-			See <i>who</i> reacted instead of just how many
+			Reaction avatars showing <i>who</i> reacted to a comment
 		</th>
 		<th width="50%">
-			Wait for checks before merging a pull request
+			The option to wait for checks when merging a PR
 		</th>
 	</tr>
 	<tr><!-- Prevent zebra stripes --></tr>